The results of the study have been published in the open-access journal 'Frontiers in Oncology'.

 A group of experts and other stakeholders met to discuss these issues in London in 2019.
 The group was diverse and included numerous people with an interest in these issues.
 "Charity representatives, neuro-oncologists, neuro-surgeons, neuro-radiologists, neuro-psychologists, trialists, health economists, data scientists, and the imaging industry were all represented," said Dr. Thomas Booth of King's College London and the lead author on the article.
 Their findings are presented in this latest Position Statement.

 The group discussed the evidence behind current interval imaging practices in the UK.
-"We found that there is very little evidence to support the currently used imaging interval schedules and that the status quo is no more than considered opinion," said Prof. Michael Jenkinson of the University of Liverpool, and senior author on the article.
+"We found that there is very little evidence to support the currently used imaging interval schedules and that the status quo is no more than considered opinion," said Prof. Michael Jenkinson of the University of Liverpool, and senior author of the article.

-"The treatment complexity and relative rarity of brain tumours mean that solutions beyond traditional 'randomized controlled trials' alone are required to obtain the necessary evidence," said Booth.
+"The treatment complexity and relative rarity of brain tumours mean that solutions beyond traditional 'randomised controlled trials' alone are required to obtain the necessary evidence," said Booth.
 "We propose a range of incremental research solutions."

 These include economic and statistical analyses, surveys to measure patient attitudes and quality of life while undergoing interval imaging, and even machine-learning methods to obtain more accurate predictions about the value of interval imaging from large datasets.
-Future targeted research is key to assessing and maximizing the potential of interval imaging, and this article lights the way.
+Future targeted research is key to assessing and maximising the potential of interval imaging, and this article lights the way.